troy-black/TMC2209Pico/README.md

 ### [demo_script_03_basic_movement.py](demo/demo_script_03_basic_movement.py)

-This script should move the motor 6 times, one revolution back and forth.
+This script shows the different functions available to move the motors.
+The motor is moved 4 times one revolution back and forth.

 ### [demo_script_04_stallguard.py](demo/demo_script_04_stallguard.py)

-In this script the stallguard feature of the TMC2209 is beeing setup.
+In this script the stallguard feature of the TMC2209 is being setup.
 A funtion will be called, if the driver detects a stall.
 The function stops the current movement.
 The motor will be moved 10 revolutions.
 If the movement is finished unhindered, the script outputs ```Movement finished successfully```.
 If you block the motor with pliers or something similar, the the motor will stop and the script outputs ```StallGuard!``` and ```Movement was not completed```

 ### [demo_script_05_vactual.py](demo/demo_script_05_vactual.py)

-VACTUAL allows moving the motor by UART control.
-It gives the motor velocity in +-(2^23)-1 [μsteps / t]
+VACTUAL enables the motor to be moved via the COM interface (UART) without additional GPIOs.
+The motor speed is transmitted as a value in +-(2^23)-1 [µsteps / t] via the COM interface.

 ### [demo_script_06_multiple_drivers.py](demo/demo_script_06_multiple_drivers.py)

 Multiple drivers can be addressed via UART by setting different addresses with the MS1 and MS2 pins.
 Simultaneous movement of multiple motors can be done with threaded movement.
+When using SPI different Drivers are accessed via the Chip Select pin.

 ### [demo_script_07_threads.py](demo/demo_script_07_threads.py)